gdoubleu/giraph-accelerator-for-Hortwondworks-HDP/README.md

-# giraph_accelerator
+# Introduction

-This is a two-part bash script for people intereted in compiling Giraph 1.1.0 on Hortonworks (HDP) 2.3.
+This is a turnkey project for people interested in compiling Giraph 1.1.0 on Hortonworks (HDP) 2.3.
+It consists in a two-part bash script that does everything for you right from when the HDP Sanbox boots up.

 The first part consists in installing Maven (v3.+), setting up environment variables and cloning Giraph 1.1.0.